Aadigoel/MusicHealsTheSoul/README.md

 - Casscade Classifiers and Webcam input from OpenCV
 - A Lightweight Face Recognition and Facial Attribute Analysis Framework Deepface for Emotion Recognition
-- Spotify API to fetch songs and playlists base d on emotions
+- Spotify API to fetch songs and playlists based on emotions
 - App deployed using Streamlit Python Library

 ### How DeepFace Work?